10 Best mosques in Dubai

 Abdul Rahman Siddique Mosque| ©Kseniya Lomova

-It has white and blue glass windows that make it gleam in the sunlight and allow natural light to filter through to the Alquibla, which is the direction in which Muslims pray towards Mecca.
+It has white and blue glass windows that make it gleam in the sunlight.
+It also allows natural light to filter into the Alquibla, which is the direction in which Muslims pray towards Mecca.

 Important information